-The Balkan History Association is preparing a volume dedicated to parks from Balkan capitals – their stories, architecture or significance for the community.
-Authors are invited to submit their paper proposals with special emphasis on: parks with special significance for Balkan capitals; stories related to parks in Balkan capitals (literature, folklore, etc.); representation of parks in Balkan capitals in comics, cartoons, movies, paintings; impact of parks in the urban aspect of Balkan capitals; impact of parks in the social life of Balkan capitals; historical monuments placed inside the parks in Balkan capitals; historical events and their impact in the evolution of parks in Balkan capitals; modernization from the Balkan capitals and how this changed the look of parks; parks in Balkan capitals, in the collective memory of the community.
+The Balkan History Association and the Institute of Balkan Studies and Centre of Thracology at the Bulgarian Academy of Sciences are preparing a volume dedicated to parks in Balkan capitals – their stories, architecture, or significance for the community.
+Authors are invited to submit their paper proposals with special emphasis on parks with special significance for Balkan capitals; stories related to parks in Balkan capitals (literature, folklore, etc.); representation of parks in Balkan capitals in comics, cartoons, movies, or paintings; impact of parks on the urban aspect of Balkan capitals; impact of parks on the social life of Balkan capitals; historical monuments placed inside the parks in Balkan capitals; historical events and their impact on the evolution of parks in Balkan capitals; modernization of the Balkan capitals and how this changed the look of parks; and parks in Balkan capitals, in the collective memory of the community.

 The volume will be published by Peter Lang (Series “South-East European History”).
-Original manuscripts should be prepared according to the latest edition of the Chicago Manual of Style.
-Manuscripts must not have been published, nor submitted for publication or available on the Internet, elsewhere.
+Original manuscripts should be prepared following the editorial guide of Peter Lang.
+Manuscripts must not have been published, nor submitted for publication or available on the Internet elsewhere.
 Interdisciplinary work is particularly welcome.
 Please submit your proposal, including the title of your manuscript, an abstract (up to 300 words), and an author biography (up to 100 words) to all editors.
-The abstracts should include the research question and purpose, the approach and main ideas, and results.
-No figures, tables, footnotes, or end-notes should be included in the abstract.
+The abstract should include the research question and purpose, the approach and main ideas, and results.
+No figures, tables, footnotes, or endnotes should be included in the abstract.
 Articles should not exceed 8,000 words in length including notes and references.